astropy/astropy/docs/coordinates/frames.rst

 The second use for frame objects is to store actual realized coordinate data for frames like those described above.
 In this use, it is similar to the |skycoord| class, and in fact, the |skycoord| class internally uses the frame classes as its implementation.
-However, the frame classes have fewer "convenience" features, thereby keeping the implementation of frame classes simple.
-As such, they are created similarly to |skycoord| object.
-The simplest way is to use with keywords appropriate for the frame (e.g. ``ra`` and ``dec`` for equatorial systems)::
+However, the frame classes have fewer "convenience" features, thereby streamlining the implementation of frame classes.
+As such, they are created similarly to |skycoord| objects.
+One suggested way is to use with keywords appropriate for the frame (e.g. ``ra`` and ``dec`` for equatorial systems)::